TS-7553-V2-Sandbox

 LEDs

-On all of our SBCs we include 2 indicator LEDs which are under software control.
+All of embeddedTS's SBCs include 2 indicator LEDs which are under software control.
 They can be manipulated from userspace using the LED sysfs interface.
 The LEDs have 4 behaviors from default software.

 | Green Behavior | Red behavior | Meaning |